fr1t2/QRL.CO.IN/README.md

 The chain data is served from a link out of digital ocean https://cloud.digitalocean.com/spaces/qrl-chain and hosted on https://qrl.co.in/chain for the public to download.

 This data is uploaded form a server running the QRL node software.
-The node is stopped, state files `rsync` over to a backup directory where they are `tar`'d up, the hashsums are taken and node stats recorded, then all files are sent up to the cloud CDN for content serving to the community.
+The node is stopped, state files `rsync` over to a backup directory where they are `tar`'d up, the hash sums are taken and node stats recorded, then all files are sent up to the cloud CDN for content serving to the community.

 ## Web Configuration

+This is a Jekyll site, running in Github pages.
+Update this Repo to update the site.

+> Development setup is simple, follow Jekyll instructions to bundle your way into a running live site.

+## Chain State Files

-Point the web to these files for serving.
+Point links for mainnet and testnet chain files to these links for serving.

 > There are custom COORS settings that allow this to be served from the site without cross origin issues.
 See the settings in the digital ocean spaces dashboard for more.